 Here’s what it wanted me to say when he was addressing us:

-You are the leader, we paid for your trip with our tuition with an understanding that you make sure we are aware of the day’s plans and have everything we need.
-A leader would have made sure we had our packs and checked in with us.
-We have asked you questions and requested better communication, but you get defensive.
-You’ve been on this trip many times and this is our first time here.
-Some support and guidance would be appreciated!
+You are our leader!
+We paid for this trip and expect you to make sure we have everything we need for the days events.
+A real leader would have made sure we had our packs and checked in with us.
+We have been asking you questions and requested better communication, but you get defensive.
+You’ve been on this trip many times so some support and guidance would be appreciated!

 But I didn’t speak up.
 I stayed quiet.
 I found myself in a submissive place – actually, thinking about it – this is not a good place to speak from!
 I wasn’t empowered and could not deliver a clean message, free from judgment and defense.